 I’m over having food stuck in my braces.

 My other major frustration right now is that even though eating has gotten much better over the last few months (more about that in a minute), I’m over having food stuck in my braces.
 Everything gets stuck in braces, even (especially?) foods that you wouldn’t think would be very difficult to manage with braces.
 For example, rice is terrible with braces.
-I’ve always been paranoid about food stuck in my teeth because they aren’t very straight.
+As my teeth aren’t very straight, I’ve always been paranoid about food stuck in them.
 I’m really ready for it to not be such an issue.

 Eating has finally gotten much better.

-On the plus side, I can finally say that eating has gotten almost normal.
+On the plus side, I am finally almost back to normal with my eating.
 I definitely couldn’t say that at the four month mark and am so happy to have seen such a difference over the past three months.
 I’m still avoiding raw carrots and celery, cashews and other full-sized raw nuts (I do okay with small pieces in a salad or dessert), cereal, pretzels, granola, caramel corn, and anything sticky (i.e. caramel, hard candy, dried fruit).

 This summer, I did eat corn on the cob a few times.
 I certainly wouldn’t eat it every night with braces, but a few times didn’t hurt anything.
 While I wouldn’t eat straight granola, I have eaten a few granola bars.
 Again, I wouldn’t eat them every day, but once a week or so hasn’t been hurting anything.
 I have started to eat regular butter popcorn again, which has been great.
 It does make a big mess in my teeth, but popcorn makes a big mess even without braces.
 Kettle chips and tortilla chips have been okay, too, in moderation.
 I braved biting straight into apples when we went apple picking last month.
 It was manageable but only for a short period of time.
 I still do better cutting up apples.